AudiePloe/GAME-2332/Game Brainstorming1.md

 ## Scene

 The game takes place in the national parks of the United States, not scanned per detail, but matching terrain and notable sights.
+Each park already has its own notable features so each recreation would include those plus a semi prosedural enviroment that the player must traverse.

 ## Setting

-The world is just like our own, nothing is changed.
+The world is just like our own, nothing is changed other than the exact layout of these parks.
+Perhaps later in the game there could be parks in far off lands of remote countries or islands that are more challenging or dangerous.

 ## Character

 The character is a determined camper or backpacker, their goal is to treck and camp in all parks at the most remote spots.
+Your character starts as a novice camper with basic and cheap gear, and can progress to become the greatest camper that has ever lived, using the most up to date and specialized gear.

 ## Character Progression